-The €2,700 fellowship is designed to provide access to the archives, cover travel to/from Budapest, modest subsistence, and accommodation for a research period of two months.
+The €2,700 scholarship is designed to provide access to the archives, cover travel to/from Budapest, modest subsistence, and accommodation for a research period of two months.
 Scholarships for shorter periods are pro-rated.

 Research theme within the Visegrad Scholarships at OSA in 2022/23